prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pytest.md

     assert result == 300
 ```

 Once your repository structure looks like this, if you were to try to run tests again, you'd run into an error `ModuleNotFoundError: No module named 'app'`.
-We need to indicate that code inside the "app" directory can be loaded/imported for use in other program files.
+We need to indicate that scripts inside the "app" directory should be able to be loaded / imported by files in other directories.

-In some cases this can be achieved by adding a special file called "__init__.py" to the "app" directory.
-But the professor recommends you take an alternative approach of adding a special file called "conftest.py" to the repository's root directory.
+In some cases this can be achieved by adding a special file called `__init__.py` to the "app" directory.
+But for testing purposes, the professor recommends you take the approach of adding a special file called `conftest.py` to the repository's root directory.
 Even if the contents of that file are blank, it helps the `pytest` package locate the proper files.

-Once you have finished setting up this example, including the "conftest.py" file, run the tests again:
+Once you have finished setting up this example, including the `conftest.py` file, run the tests again:

 ```py
 pytest #> 1 passed in 0.01 seconds